 TOUR: Jacobus Vanderveer House and Museum, Bedminster.
 In 1772, Brooklyn was getting crowded, so like many New York City folk then and ever since, Jacobus Vanderveer, a wealthy Dutch farmer, bought cheap land in New Jersey and built this home.
 This historic site has a twofold mission – to tell the story of the Vanderveer Family and that of General Henry Knox, George Washington’s “right hand man,” who used this home as his headquarters here during the Revolutionary War.
 As Washington’s Commander of Artillery, Knox was responsible for establishing the Continental Army’s first professional school for officer’s training, the Pluckemin Cantonment, just down the road.

 Heritage visitors and history buffs can take advantage of a cozy history center/library where you’ll find a number of books about George Washington and Henry Knox.
 According to former President, Sean Blinn, and current President, Craig Sutherland, plans are in the works to raise a Dutch Barn on the property to provide even more of an accurate picture of what the farm looked like when Vandeveer lived here.
-Fundraising programs throughout the year include “Colonial Tavern Night” with beer!
-Sept 29, $30, and “Paranormal Night” with ghosts!
-Oct 21st, $15.
 Open 2nd Sunday of each month and by appointment.
 FYI – you cannot park on the main highway.
 Pass the house, take your first right, then turn right into the park and drive to parking lot at end in front of the house.

 VISIT: United States Equestrian Team Foundation Headquarters.
-You’ve got to be buzzed through a gate to get to the US Equestrian Team Foundation’s offices, but it’s worth it.
-The magnificent terrazzo and brick stables, built in 1917 as part of adjacent Hamilton Farm, serves as USET offices and high-end horse hotel.
+Stopping at the gate to be buzzed through just adds to the US Equestrian Team Foundation’s elite allure.
+The magnificent terrazzo and brick stables, built in 1917 as part of adjacent Hamilton Farm, serves as USET offices and high-end horse hotel – and is worth a quick tour even for those not particularly interested in competitive horsemanship.

 From April until November, this place bustles with horses and riders in training and competition for all disciplines of the sport: Dressage, Show Jumping, Eventing, Reining, Driving, Endurance, Vaulting, and even Para Dressage for the Para Olympics.